nicolasnaing/Treetools/Lists/ListGraphNode.md

 # GraphNode Methods
 1. GraphNode (int i)

-•	constructor method that stores the value i into the node
+•	constructor method that stores the value i into the node (index of specific tree in the collection of trees for the tree's size)

 2.	addNeighbor (int data)